zeldaret/oot/README.md

 . .venv/bin/activate
 ```

-Take in mind for each new terminal you'll need to **active** the Python virtual environment again.
+Keep in mind for each new terminal session you'll need to **activate** the Python virtual environment again.
 There's no need to create the virtual environment again.

 Now you can install the Python dependencies, to do so run: